 Visualization of fast (light blue) and slow (dark blue) muscle fibers in histological muscle sections with an NADH staining.
 Image by Joaquín Perez Schindler.
-RESEARCH GROUP CHRISTOPH HANDSCHIN develop under seemingly similar conditions in type 2 diabetes and other muscle-associated diseases.
+Regulation and coordination of metabolic pathways Endurance exercise is a strong promoter of mitochondrial biogenesis and oxidative metabolism of lipids.
+At the same time, skeletal muscle of endurance athletes exhibits increased storage of intramyocellular lipids, similar to what is observed in muscle of type 2 diabetic patients (the "athlete's paradox").
+Furthermore, the boost in mitochondrial function potentially augments the generation in harmful side-products, e.g. incomplete fatty acid oxidation products or reactive oxygen species.
+However, neither the lipid accumulation nor the oxidative metabolism in the exercised muscle exert detrimental effects, in stark contrast to the pathologies that develop under seemingly similar conditions in type 2 diabetes and other muscle-associated diseases.
 We study the coordination of anabolic and catabolic pathways in order to pinpoint the differences in substrate fluxes in the healthy and the diseased muscle.
 Molecular changes in muscle atrophy and dystrophies Muscle disuse, induced by a Western life-style or caused by diseases, leads to fiber atrophy, reduced muscle functionality and is ultimately fatal in certain inherited and sporadic muscular dystrophies.
 Little is known about the etiology of most of these diseases and as a result, no efficacious therapy exists for these devastating disorders.
 However, the induction of a trained phenotype ameliorates many of the symptoms of muscle wasting and thereby improves muscle function.
-For example, we have shown that using a genetic model for endurance training, PGC-1a muscle-specific transgenic mice, helps to ameliorate disuse-induced muscle fiber atrophy and Duchenne muscular dystrophy.
-Other groups have demonstrated that ectopically expressed PGC-1a also improves a mitochondrial myopathy, blunts muscle damage by the statin drugs and reduces sarcopenia, muscle wasting in aging in the respective animal models.
-We are currently studying how PGC-1a mediates this broad spectrum, healthbeneficial effect on muscle and how this could be exploited therapeutically.
-Integration of signaling pathways and spatiotemporal control of gene expression In exercise, PGC-1 α transcription, protein levels and activity are modulated by different signaling pathways.
-While all of the major signaling pathways in the trained muscle converge on PGC-1 α (figure part A), the consequences, the integration and the temporal coordination of these signals are not clear.
-Upon activation, PGC-1 α controls the transcription of many different gene families in muscle to promote a trained phenotype.
-However, the specificity of gene regulation by PGC-1 α varies according to the cellular context (figure part B).
-For example, the regulation of postsynaptic neuromuscular junction genes by PGC-1 α is spatially restricted to subsynaptic nuclei in the muscle fiber.
+For example, we have shown that using a genetic model for endurance training, PGC-1\alpha muscle-specific transgenic mice, helps to ameliorate disuse-induced muscle fiber atrophy and Duchenne muscular dystrophy.
+Other groups have demonstrated that ectopically expressed PGC-1α also improves a mitochondrial myopathy, blunts muscle damage by the statin drugs and reduces sarcopenia, muscle wasting in aging in the respective animal models.
+We are currently studying how PGC-1α mediates this broad spectrum, health-beneficial effect on muscle and how this could be exploited therapeutically.